 We have been following an evolving phishing campaign that targets high-ranking company executives since May 2020.
-The attackers reuse compromised hosts for the phishing pages targeting organizations in the manufacturing, real estate, finance, government, and technological industries in several countries such as Japan, the United States, UK, Canada, Australia, and Europe.
-As of this writing, we found over 300 unique compromised URLs and 70 email addresses from eight compromised sites, including 40 legitimate emails of company CEOs, directors, owners, and founders, among other enterprise employee targets.
+The attackers reuse compromised hosts for the phishing pages targeting organisations in the manufacturing, real estate, finance, government, and technological industries in several countries such as Japan, the United States, UK, Canada, Australia, and Europe.
+As of this writing, we found over 300 unique compromised URLs and 70 email addresses from eight compromised sites, including 40 legitimate emails of company CEOs, directors, owners, and founders, amongst other enterprise employee targets.
 We are now working with the respective authorities for further investigation.

 Luring victims with compromised infrastructure

 We observed the attackers targeting potential victims with emails containing fake Office 365 password expiration reports as lures.
 They prompt the targets to click the embedded link in the email if they want to continue using the same password; choosing the “Keep Password” option leads the user to the phishing page.